About

 Like

-5. runningonsober says:
+5. annabeguins's avatar runningonsober says:

 Good for you for pursuing and living your dream.
 I too loved The Hobbit as a child (and as a child-like adult).
 My mom would read Tolkien to me before I went to sleep.
 Granted I had some strange dreams as a kid I’m sure, but I also grew up with a love for the written word and the whole new worlds made available via books.